MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/offline.md

 ## Use IndexedDB in your PWA to store structured data

-`IndexedDB` is a low-level API for storing structured data.
-Like the `Cache` API, it is also asynchronous meaning you may use it in the main thread as well as within Web Workers like Service Worker.
-The `IndexedDB` API is typically the tool for when you need to store a significant amount of structured data on the client.
-You may also use `IndexedDB` to store binary data, such as encrypted media objects.

-The `IndexedDB` API is too complicated to walk you through quickly.
-For more information about the basics, see [MDN primer on using IndexedDB][MDNIndexeddbApiUsing].
+`IndexedDB` is an API for storing structured data.
+Similar to the `Cache` API, it is also asynchronous, which means you may use it in the main thread or with Web Workers such as Service Workers.
+Use the `IndexedDB` API for storing a significant amount of structured data on the client, or binary data, such as encrypted media objects.
+For more information, see [MDN primer on using IndexedDB][MDNIndexeddbApiUsing].

-## Web Storage
+## Understand storage options for PWAs

 Sometimes you must store a little bit of data in order to provide a better offline experience to your users.
 If that is the case, you may find the simplicity of key-value pair system of the web storage most suited to your needs.